-A perennial favourite with SquareMeal readers, Jason Atherton’s frenetic Soho outpost is at the heart of the capital’s “fun-dining” scene – laid-back, stylish, funky and quirky, the antithesis of stuffy haute cuisine despite its Michelin-starred status.
+A perennial favourite with SquareMeal readers (and staff), Jason Atherton’s buzzy Soho outpost is at the heart of the capital’s ‘fun-dining’ scene.
+Laid-back, stylish and “reliably delicious”, it’s the antithesis of stuffy haute cuisine despite its Michelin-starred status.

-The interior might be best described as “smart-steakhouse”, complete with deep booths, chalkboards, bare tables and seats at the counter – although the glory of the place is its flexibility.
-You can pop in for a charcoal-grilled Cumbrian rump steak and a bottle of Burgundy or opt for chef-patron Paul Hood’s “seriously good” ‘counter experience’ tasting menu with accompanying wine flights.
+The interior resembles a smart steakhouse, complete with deep booths, chalkboards, bare tables and seats at the counter, although the beauty of the place is its flexibility.
+You can pop in for a charcoal-grilled Cumbrian rump steak and a bottle of Burgundy or opt for chef-patron Paul Hood’s “amazing chef’s table” experience with accompanying wine flights.

-The impressively curated wine list seeks out something different (the sommelier introduced us to two outstanding bins from up-and-coming Uruguay), while service is “fun” and “never overbearing”.
+The impressively curated wine list seeks out something different (the sommelier introduced us to a refreshing bin from Cyprus), while service is “excellent” without being obtrusive.
 We’d also recommend heading upstairs to the Blind Pig bar for a pre- or post-prandial cocktail.
 “My favourite place in London!” concludes one impressed reader.